 With respect to its instruments and systems, the Company competes with Hewlett-Packard Company, Datum, Inc., E. G. and G., Inc. and others.
+Systems for the wireline industry produced by the Gillam-FEI segment compete with Datum, Inc. and Symmetricom, Inc. which recently announced their intention to merge their businesses.
 The Company's principal competition for space products is the in-house capability of its major customers.